GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/IUCN_RLI_pipeline.md

 - **Red List trend plot:** The Red List Index of species for the chosen taxonomy group over time.
 An RLI of 1 indicates that all species have a status of Least Concerned, while 0 indicates Extinct.
 If the RLI value is constant over time, the overall extinction risk remains unchanged.
 An upward trend shows a reduction in the rate of biodiversity loss.

 - **Red List matrix:** A matrix of the threat categories of all the species of interest over time.

+- **Number of species:** The number of species for the country of interest, filtered by taxon, threat, and use categories.

 - **Country:** The country from which the species list was taken.